 Back on the road with Kev now driving.
 Lots more boring motorways with Felicity doing her best to keep us informed and to keep us on track.
 Then it was round Angers ( www.angers.fr ) and towards La Roche sur Yon ( www.ville-larochesuryon.fr ), and then eventually south towards La Rochelle ( www.ville-larochelle.fr ).
 We passed a bunch of signs telling us that they’re building a new autoroute exit or two which will link the A87 with La Rochelle, but until those are done you use the old N137.
 Halfway down, some deep seated bad memory came to the surface as we joined the back of a four mile queue to get past a single set of crap traffic lights in the middle of Marans ( www.ville-marans.fr ).

 La Rochelle – Ile de Re Airport can best be described a “provincial”, but in this case that isn’t a bad thing.
 It is small but perfectly formed.
 There’s one building for departures and a few portacabins on the side for arrivals.
-There’s also a few fences where you can stare right though at the planes on the tarmac.
-Granny and Granddad were running half an hour late (flying half an hour late, I suppose), so there was plenty of time to mooch about and look around the place.
+There are also a few fences where you can stare right though at the planes on the tarmac.
+Granny and Grandad were running half an hour late (flying half an hour late, I suppose), so there was plenty of time to mooch about and look around the place.
 We settled on the bit of fence by the arrivals “hall” and waited.
-There’s a nice view of the planes coming in, including a nice Ryanair ( www.ryanair.com ) from Dublin and then a little chug-chug turboprop Flybe ( www.flybe.com ) from Birmingham, which has Granny and Granddad onboard.
+There’s a nice view of the planes coming in, including a nice Ryanair ( www.ryanair.com ) from Dublin and then a little chug-chug turboprop Flybe ( www.flybe.com ) from Birmingham, which had Granny and Grandad onboard.
 We did our best to shout as they walked down the steps off the plane but nothing registered, I think it was just too far for them to hear us.
-However, it doesn’t take long to get through an airport this small, so we met up soon and returned to Le Moulin Boutillon for some much needed sleep.
-We attempted (and failed) to work the swimming pool and to get the kids to eat anything, We attempted successfully to have pizzas and wine.
-But mainly we all needed some sleep.
+However, it doesn’t take long to get through an airport this small, so we met up soon and returned to Le Moulin Boutillon for some much-needed sleep.
+We attempted (and failed) to work the swimming pool.
+Next we attempted successfully to have pizzas and wine.
+That sorted the kids out for a while, but by this time we mainly just needed some sleep.